-Every school should be mandated to organize general parent meetings to enable the parents to meet teachers and discuss problem affecting their children's education.
-These parents should be advised on the need to motivate their children to remain in school.
+Every school should be mandated to organize general parent meetings to enable the parents to meet teachers and discuss problems affecting their students' education.
+These parents should be advised on the need to motivate their students to remain in school.

-Government should strengthen the sensitization of parents and guardians on their roles and responsibilities and a mechanism should be put in place to oblige parents to fulfill their primary parental responsibility of giving their children packed lunch.
-Providing them with school requirements and doing everything possible to keep their children in school.
+Government should strengthen the sensitization of parents and guardians on their roles and responsibilities and a mechanism should be put in place to oblige parents to fulfill their ordinary parental responsibility of giving their students packed lunch.
+Providing them with school requirements and doing everything possible to keep their students in school.

 Government should enforce the ban of corporal punishment in schools.
-Also the teachers have to be counseled on importance of using alternative methods in disciplining the pupils.
+Also the teachers have to be counseled on importance of using alternative methods in disciplining the students.